ErikThorsson/full-stack-study-guide/Fluent Python/ch2.md

 * Cartesian Product
   * ![](images/2.png)

-# Generator Expressions (genexp):
+# Generator Expressions (genexps):
-* saves memory because it yields items one by one by using he iterator protocol instead of building a whole list just to feed another constructor
+* saves memory because it yields items one by one by using the iterator protocol instead of building a whole list just to feed another constructor
 * same syntax as listcomps but `()` instead of `[]`
 * ![](images/3.png)